 While HVAC units must be replaced every 15 to 20 years, with smart strategies you can prevent repairs and extend the life of your unit.
 First, notice the common winter HVAC issues and quickly rectify them.
 Also, be strategic in your care and maintenance.
 Regularly clean your air filters, schedule preventative maintenance, clean air vents, upgrade to a smart thermostat and install new insulation.

-A well cared for home has needs fewer unexpected repairs.
+A well-cared-for home needs fewer unexpected repairs.
 Work with the HVAC experts at J&W Heating and Air to keep your HVAC unit in good working order.
-We serve clients in Jacksonville, Florida and surrounding areas with HVAC preventative maintenance, repairs, installation and more.
+We serve clients in Jacksonville, Florida, and surrounding areas with HVAC preventative maintenance, repairs, installation, and more.
 Contact us today for a free estimate.